 It only takes one suspicious Pyro for a ruse to come undone, but you’d be amazed what you can get away with.
 Slap on a disguise, backpedal from the frontlines while screaming for a medic, and four times out of five times the most important member of the enemy team (their medic, always their medic) will trot right up to you.
 Maybe he’ll try to give you an inquisitive whack with his bonesaw, but if you know what you’re doing that whack won’t land.
 You’ll have already stabbed him in the back with your insta-kill knife.

-More so than with Overwatch, each class plays like a different game - and some items transform their wielder into new classes in their own right.
+Each class plays like a different game - and some items transform their wielder into new classes in their own right.
 I’ve spent dozens of hours with the double-jumping Scout and the ‘nade spamming Demoman, but it’s the Spy who stole my heart.
 Give him a chance, and maybe he’ll steal yours.

 1. Dota 2